hellosooka/InstaTransferBot/README.md

 # InstaTransferBot
-This bot help transfer photo from Instagram to Telegram
+This bot helps transfer photo from Instagram to Telegram

 # Description
 My old project